Venue: Moortown Baptist Church, 204 King Lane, Moortown, Leeds, LS17 6AA

 Date and Time of Next Meeting

-To note the date of the next formal meeting as Monday, 5th September 2022 time TBC.
+To note the date and time of the next formal meeting as Monday, 27th February 2023 at 6pm.
+Venue TBC.